BEST GAMING KEYBOARDS

 • Backlighting: customizable RGB Illumination (18 Backlit Modes)

-• Misc: N-Key rollover, anti-ghosting, removable keycaps
+• Misc: N-Key rollover, anti-ghosting, hot-swappable switches

 Redragon K556 RGB LED Backlit gaming keyboard.